 Let’s get going.

-Before digging into the comparison of Power BI vs SSRS let’s take a glance at what these reporting tools are about.
+Before digging into the comparison of Power BI vs SSRS, let’s take a glance at what these reporting tools are about.

 What is Power BI?

-What is SQL Server Reporting Services (SSRS)?
+What is SQL Server Reporting Services

 It comes free with SQL Server 2012.